Positivity of the Cotangent Bundle of Complex Hyperbolic Manifolds with Cusps: Background

 Thanks to the Shimuzu's lemma, $H_i(u_i)$ must injects into $X$ for a large enough $u_i$.

 \begin{definition} Suppose $u_i$ is the height of cups $c_i,$ and $t_i$ is the shortest vertical translation in the parabolic stabilizer of $c_i$.
-The number $d_i=t_i/u_i$ is called the depth of $c_i$ which is invariant under conjugating parabolic stabilizer of $c_i.$ \end{definition}
+The number $d_i=t_i/u_i$ is called the depth of $c_i$ which is invariant under conjugating the lattice $\Gamma.$ \end{definition}